G20 commits to higher growth, fight climate change; Russia isolated over Ukraine

 Several Western nations warned Russia of further sanctions if it did not withdraw troops and weapons from Ukraine.

 "I think President Putin can see he is at a crossroads," said British Prime Minister David Cameron.
-"If he continues to destabilise Ukraine there will be further sanctions, further measures.
+"If he continues to destabilize Ukraine there will be further sanctions, further measures.

 "There is a cost to sanctions, but there would be a far greater cost in allowing a frozen conflict on the continent of Europe to be created and maintained."